Separating Bohr denseness from measurable recurrence

-Repeatedly applying Theorem \ref{thm:Strong} will produce the following corollary, showing that there are Bohr dense sets which are very far from being sets of \emph{measurable recurrence} -- see \S\ref{sec:Systems} for definition of this term.
+Repeatedly applying Theorem \ref{thm:Strong} produces the following corollary, showing that there are Bohr dense sets which are very far from being sets of \emph{measurable recurrence} -- see \S\ref{sec:Systems} for definition of this term.

 \begin{corollary} If $S\subseteq \mathbb Z$ is Bohr dense then there is a Bohr dense set $S'\subseteq S$ such that for all $m\in \mathbb Z$, the set $(S'-m)\setminus \{0\}$ is not a set of measurable recurrence. \end{corollary}